andrelucas/akceph-build/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

+This is a simple Dockerised Ceph build.
+Much of the tooling assumes an Ubuntu 20.04 base, however there is also support for building to a CentOS base which is necessary for 'standard' Ceph containers.

-This is a simple Dockerised Ceph build on an Ubuntu 20.04 base.
-This makes the generated binaries suitable for running on systems we have, natively or in a container.
+The Ubuntu base makes binaries suitable for running on systems we have, natively or in a container.
 It can do a 'source only' build, it can build the standard Debian packages, and it can build a bare-bones Ubuntu-based Docker image suitable for use by the Gen2 team.

+The CentOS build is documented [separately](README-centos.md), and shares only some configuration and standard scripts with the Ubuntu builds.
+Both build the same source trees.

 This is a container with a standard (Ceph version-dependent) build image that you can use to build standard packages, but can also use as a playground.
 In